-Contains user-specifiable text to be associated with the flag and SHOULD be set if the Message object is flagged or completed, but SHOULD NOT exist for a meeting-related object.
+Contains user-specifiable text <10> to be associated with the flag and SHOULD be set if the Message object is flagged or completed, but SHOULD NOT exist for a meeting-related object.
 For more details and a list of defaults suggested to the user, see section 2.2.1.10.
-Clients MAY choose not to support this property, and always write "Follow up" (translated to the user's language if appropriate) as the value of the string when this property needs to be set<10>.
 This property SHOULD be conditionally ignored based on the values of PidLidFlagString and PidLidValidFlagStringProof.
-For more details, see sections 2.2.1.10 and 2.2.1.11<1>.
+For more details, see sections 2.2.1.10 and 2.2.1.11<11>.